urbandroid-team/dont-kill-my-app/about.md

 **Don't kill apps, make them work!**

-Android manufacturers listed below prefer battery life over proper funtionality of your apps.
+Android manufacturers listed below prefer battery life over proper functionality of your apps.
 See below on how you can fix it, or [Read more](/problem)

 **NEWS:** See how is your phone doing with the [DontKillMyApp Benchmark app on Play Store](https://play.google.com/store/apps/details?id=com.urbandroid.dontkillmyapp).